 Responsible tourism in Hawaii

-The concept of regenerative, sustainable, or responsible tourism in Hawaii and all the islands of Hawaii, Kauai, Lanai, Maui, Molokai, and Oahu goes back many generations.
-We are just the latest ones to inherit what our islands’ ancestors called kuleana to the land.
-This translates as ‘responsibility’ and traditionally this was a two-way thing.
-We show care and respect for the land, ‘malama aina,’ and it will return the favor with food, shelter and a home.
+The concept of responsible tourism in Hawaii and all the islands of Hawaii, Kauai, Lanai, Maui, Molokai, and Oahu goes back many generations.
+We are just the latest ones to inherit what the islands’ ancestors called kuleana to the land.
+This translates as ‘responsibility’ and traditionally this was a two-way engagement.
+We show care and respect for the land and it will return the favor with food, shelter, and a home.
 At The Coconut Traveler we celebrate this ethical exchange.
 We endeavor, therefore, to offer a responsible tourism experience in Hawaii and we ask you kindly to return the favor.

 What responsible tourism in Hawaii means to